TomVuod/sangchem/Supplementary_materials.md

 \bottomrule
 \end{tabular}
 \end{table}
-## Distance to the CHC profile of the dummy ants treated by *F. sanguinea* CHC
+## Distance to the CHC profile of the dummy ants treated with *F. sanguinea* CHC

 ```
 ##